xstof/Quiz/deploy/secure-with-aad/README.md

     Initiate-Admin-Consent.ps1 -AADTenantName [YOUR-AAD-GUID-GOES-HERE] -ClientID [YOUR-CLIENT-APP-ID-GOES-HERE]

 Then login with an administrative (global admin) account and approve the requested permissions for the application.
+Note that the permissions requested are the same as the one the Client App expressed it would require to function properly.
 Upon approval, those permissions will be granted.
-(In this case: permission for the client app to access the api with the roles specified.)
+(In this case: permission for the client app to access the api with the roles specified and the delegated permissions for accessing AAD.)

 ## Get a token and call the Quiz API with it
 For this, you may use the PowerShell utility that comes in this branch: get-token.ps1

     .\get-token.ps1 -AADTenantName [YOUR-AAD-GUID-GOES-HERE] -AADClientID [YOUR-CLIENT-APP-ID-GOES-HERE] -ClientIDPassword [YOUR-CLIENT-PASSWORD-GOES-HERE] -AADAudienceClientId [APP-ID-FOR-RESOURCE-To-ACCESS-GOES-HERE]

+Note that for the `AADAudienceClientId` and `AADClientID` parameters, you may use any value that is a valid identifierUri for the respective application.
+Check their AAD application manifest for the details.
+(An application might be known to AAD under more than one valid identifier.)